-Vin’s work with the Southeast Greenway Campaign focuses on bicycle and pedestrian use of the Greenway.
-Vincent is a Professor Emeritus of Chemistry from Sonoma State University where he taught from 1969-2002.
-His education includes a BA in chemistry from Wesleyan University in Middletown, Conn. and a PhD in biochemistry from Florida State University in Tallahassee.
+Vin’s work with the Southeast Greenway Campaign focuses on bicycle and pedestrian use of the Greenway as he uses his bicycle for transportation whenever possible.
+Vin is a Professor Emeritus of Chemistry from Sonoma State University where he taught from 1969-2002.
+His education includes a BA in chemistry from Wesleyan University in Middletown, Connecticut, and a PhD in biochemistry from Florida State University in Tallahassee.

-Tanya has been involved in the Southeast Greenway Campaign since its launch, first as its fiscal sponsor in her former role as Executive Director of the Leadership Institute for Ecology and the Economy, and currently as a member of its Campaign Committee.
-She has over 20 years of leadership and management experience in the fields of technology, sustainability, and community engagement.
+Tanya has been involved in the Southeast Greenway Campaign since its launch, first as its fiscal sponsor in her former role as Executive Director of the Leadership Institute for Ecology and the Economy, and currently as a member of its Marketing Communication Team.
+In her current role she helps maintain the Southeast Greenway Campaign website and prepares the Campaign’s eNews.

 Tanya loves running the trails in Spring Lake and Annadel.
 She looks forward to the day when she can run from her house in west Santa Rosa to Spring Lake via the Santa Rosa Creek and future Southeast Greenway trails.

 “WOW!!
 What a great place to enjoy with our dogs!
-And a bike path right up to Spring Lake Park?
-And it can actually happen!!”
+And a bike path right up to Spring Lake Park?”

 That’s what Janice Nicholson felt when she first became aware of the Southeast Greenway.
-Janice, her husband and two canine kids live within walking distance of the future Greenway.
-They have been really impressed with how effective the Campaign Committee has been in promoting the Greenway vision, and with the progress being made.
+Janice, her husband and two canine kids live within walking distance of the future Greenway and have been impressed with how effective the Campaign Committee has been in promoting the Greenway vision.

-Janice finally joined the Greenway team in 2016 after retiring.
-Her background includes 25 years at HP/Agilent as a finance analyst and database administrator, and another 12 years at the Sonoma Humane Society managing its donor database and assisting the Development Director.
-Janice has been pleased and proud to help the Greenway Campaign with their administrative, database and fundraising work.
+Janice joined the Team in 2016 after retiring.
+Her background includes 25 years at HP/Agilent as a finance analyst and database administrator, and 12 years at the Sonoma Humane Society managing its donor database and assisting the Development Director.
+Janice has been pleased to help the Campaign with their administrative, database and fundraising work.

 Janet commented, “Someday, you will see two very happy dogs walking me along a beautiful Greenway path!”

 David’s work with the Southeast Greenway Campaign focuses on land use planning, community outreach, and the Greenway’s immense eco-tourism potential.
-David’s career includes various pursuits related to land use sustainability, including current employment with the county’s largest environmental advocacy group, and past employment involving municipal, regional and resort land use planning.
+David’s career includes various pursuits related to land use sustainability and past employment involving municipal, regional and resort land use planning.
 His previous experience also includes reporting on land use/economic development issues in eco-tourism pioneer Costa Rica, his wife’s homeland.
 David’s education background includes an MPA (with a Community Development emphasis), and current involvement with the Congress of New Urbanism.

-Renee’s work with the Southeast Greenway Campaign focuses on the fundraising committee and on coordinating outreach efforts.
-Her other community involvements include the Neighborhood Alliance of Santa Rosa, and Santa Rosa Together.
-Before retiring, her professional experience involved parks, recreation, urban planning, outreach, public involvement and participation, and project coordination.
+Renee’s work with the Campaign focuses on the fundraising committee and on coordinating outreach efforts.
+She is also a member of Santa Rosa Together, whose goal is to get more residents engaged and improve the way we work together in the city.
+Before retiring, her professional experience involved parks, urban planning, outreach, public engagement, and project coordination.
 She holds a BS from the University of California, Berkeley.
-Renee moved to Santa Rosa from Dallas six years ago to be close to her daughter and two grandchildren who live in Cotati.
+Renee moved to Santa Rosa from Dallas to be close to her daughter and two grandchildren who live in Rohnert Park.

-Renee is excited about the Southeast Greenway because, “This project connects with people on many different levels—everyone and anyone can find something to like.
+Renee is excited about the Southeast Greenway because, “This project is a connector with people and places on many different levels; everyone and anyone can find something to like.
 The Greenway Campaign has smart leadership that has taken the time to build a solid foundation with community stakeholders.”

 Linda’s work with the Southeast Greenway Campaign focuses on administrative tasks and databases.